 - Delineate hearing protection areas.
 The detail and accuracy needed will depend on individual circumstances encountered in the workplace and a noise contour map can be produced if required.

-Review of a Noise Assessment
+Review of the Workplace Noise Assessment

 The period between noise assessments should be determined by management in consultation with employees through established consultative processes.
 The noise assessment should be repeated at intervals not exceeding five years or whenever there is: